 Atlanta Back, Neck, and Spinal Cord Injury Attorneys

-Neck, back, and spine injuries are common injuries associated with trauma to the body arising from a car accident, trucking accident, slip and fall accident and many other accidents.
+Neck, back, and spine injuries are common injuries associated with trauma to the body arising from a car accident, trucking accident, slip and fall accident and many other accident and injury situations.
 Our Atlanta injury attorneys have handled thousands of injury cases throughout Georgia.
 The key to any good injury case is the clients focus on treating his or her injuries immediately and following the doctor’s treatment plan.
 Below is some information regarding accident injuries you may find helpful.

 Our Atlanta injury lawyers can help.
 The most common accident injury is an injury to the spinal discs.
 These discs are located along the spinal column which runs from the top of the neck, extending from the brain to the lower part of the back down to the coccyx.
 The spine is divided into 3 areas:

 • Lumbar. – the lower back

 • Spinal Injuries